 - Reading: You must read out loud one out of three sentences correctly to demonstrate an ability to read in English.

 - Writing: You must write one out of three sentences correctly to demonstrate an ability to write in English.

 Previously, the USCIS officer asked 10 questions from a general bank of 100 civics questions.
 An applicant had to answer correctly six of those 10 questions to pass.
 The new version consists of 128 questions and answers, and the applicant has to answer correctly 12 out of 20 questions.

 Furthermore, in the previous test, if an immigrant answered six questions correctly before reaching the last one, this component of the exam ended.
 In the new test, even if the person answers 12 questions correctly, the officer must continue to ask all 20.
 All questions on the test are asked orally.

-All the geography questions about oceans, rivers and states have been removed.
-Instead, they have added many questions about politics, such as presidency, Congress, Supreme Court and the founding fathers.
+All the geography questions about oceans, rivers, and states have been removed.
+Instead, they have added many questions about politics, such as the presidency, Congress, Supreme Court, and the founding fathers.

 WHAT IF I FAIL THE NATURALIZATION CIVICS TEST?

 Applicants are given two opportunities to pass the naturalization civics test.
 If you fail any part of the civics test at your first interview, you will be retested, only on the portion of the test that you failed, between 60 and 90 days from the date of your initial interview.

 If you need more information about the test, follow the link: